goldstack/goldstack/docs/modules/app-nextjs/faq.md

-### When trying to open the page, I get a '502 ERROR The request could not be satisfied.'
+### '502 ERROR The request could not be satisfied' when opening page

 Instead of seeing the page, you may see an error message like the following: